cacaiocamp/joyOSCMapper/README.md

 # joyOSCMapper
 **joyOSCMapper** is suposed to be a easy way to visualize and map joycon inputs (buttons, stick and motion) as [OSC](http://opensoundcontrol.org/introduction-osc) messages, allowing to use and test joycon inputs to control "anything" controlable with OSC.
 Therefore, this software idea is a simple central program to use joycons with Interactive Music Systems and other art related contexts.

 It is being built with C++/[openFrameworks](https://openframeworks.cc/) and uses JibbSmarts' [JoyShockLibrary](https://github.com/JibbSmart/JoyShockLibrary) to gather the data from the joycons via Bluetooth and the _ofxOsc_ addon to convert the data in OSC messages.
-I'm developting it using a Windows 10, with Visual Studio 2017, but, as its built with openFrameworks, it should be easy enough to use it in every OS that run this C++ toolkit.
+I'm developing it using a Windows 10, with Visual Studio 2017, but, as its built with openFrameworks, it should be easy enough to use it in any OS that runs this C++ toolkit.

 ![joyOSCMapperShot](mdimgs/twoyellowjoys.png)